pentasir/Ink-blot-animation/README.md

 Faking it with noise + hand-crafted shapes is faster, lighter, and more intentional.

 ### Randomness ≠ Chaos
-True randomness looks broken.
+True randomness looks broken -- but also a computer can't generate "true random".
 Controlled randomness (6 shapes + noise) feels organic without being wasteful.

 ### Symmetry Is Psychology